Skip to main content

 The Technology

-However, commercially available photodiodes are fundamentally limited in bandwidth by two factors: the switching speed/bandwidth of the semiconductor technologies that generate the pulses; and the frequency limit of single-mode operation of coaxial interconnects used to carry the calibration signal from the generator to the waveform measurement instrument.
+NIST provides traceability up to 110 GHz for cross-frequency phase (i.e., the relationship between phases at different frequencies) and 75 GHz for power and impedance.
+Cross-frequency phase calibrations of electronic test equipment are achieved using calibrated photodiodes, which leverage a well-characterized stream of ultrafast optical pulses converted into the time domain.
+However, commercially available photodiodes are fundamentally limited in bandwidth by two factors: the switching speed/bandwidth of the semiconductor technologies that generate the pulses, and the frequency limit of single-mode operation of coaxial interconnects used to carry the calibration signal from the generator to the waveform measurement instrument.
+Therefore, NIST cannot depend on commercially available photodiodes to support 6G applications and must develop new ultrafast optoelectronic standards.

-NIST researchers are developing solutions to both problems in a package that could be used as next-generation transfer standards.
+NIST researchers are developing solutions to both problems in a package that could be used as next-generation phase standards.
 For one, they are creating high-speed photoconductive switches (PCS) that can operate at much higher frequencies than traditional photodiodes.
-A PCS utilizes the fact that the ultrafast incident light very briefly increases electrical conductivity, enabling ultra-fast switching.
-The NIST team has demonstrated on-wafer photoconductive switches that operate at 150 GHz and beyond, with 2 ps pulse widths.
+A PCS utilizes the fact that the ultrafast incident light very briefly increases electrical conductivity, enabling ultrafast switching.
+The NIST team has demonstrated on-wafer photoconductive switches that operate up to 1 terahertz, future-proofing our phase calibration.

-For the other, NIST scientists are at work on a chip-scale, on-wafer pulse generator suited to calibrating next-generation connectorless electronics.
+To address the connector issues, NIST scientists are at working with state-of-the-art connector technologies as well as developing a chip-scale, on-wafer pulse generator suited to calibrating next-generation connectorless electronics.
 Circuits operating in an on-wafer environment have been demonstrated at frequencies into the terahertz regime.

-Future goals include embedding the PCS devices as pulse generators for quantum science and quantum network applications.
+Future goals include embedding the PCS devices as pulse generators for quantum science.

 Advantages Over Existing Methods

 As electronics evolve away from band-limited connectorized devices, on-wafer test methodologies will require an on-chip reference source to characterize those circuits.
-This could be achieved via an optoelectronic chip-scale reference pulse generator, where an on-wafer calibration is made and transferred to the device under test through a wafer probe or other coaxial interconnect.
+This could be achieved via a photoconductive switch co-fabricated or bonded to a circuit that would operate as an optoelectronic chip-scale reference pulse generator, where an on-wafer calibration is made and transferred to the device under test through a wafer probe or other coaxial interconnect.

 Applications